LucasRouckhout/LucasRouckhout/README.md

 # Hi

-I'm Lucas, I'm a Belgian based software and devops engineer.
+I'm Lucas, I'm a Belgian based software engineer.
 I like to build stuff that works, works well and stays working well.
 Diving deep, understanding, improving and tweaking are my passions.

 ## Curriculum vitae for `grep` based HR